 The Very Real Benefits of Gardening Therapy

-As a family business that has been part of the Salt Lake valley for over 130 years, one of the things we are constantly evaluating is what we can do to help our community.
-We want to be able to provide you with helpful, relevant, and insightful knowledge having to do with all aspects of gardening.
-We are all working very hard to be safe and stay healthy during this unprecedented time as we all adjust and grow with this "new normal".
+As a family business that has been serving the Salt Lake valley for over 130 years, one of the things we are constantly evaluating is what we can do to help our community.

 The phrase “Garden Therapy” is one that’s been used for decades for a variety of reasons.
 Often it was a bit tongue-in-cheek when we bought a few more perennials than we told our spouse we would.
-However, these past few years has brought the THERAPY of gardening to the forefront of our minds.
-We know from experience the benefits of garden therapy.
+However, these past few years has made the THERAPY of gardening a very real part of our daily lives.
+We now all know from personal experience the benefits of garden therapy.

 There are untold benefits from gardening for our mental health.
 From digging in the dirt, caring for plants, watching them grow, harvesting our own food or maybe even creating beautiful bouquets to enjoy around the house.